-- 1. The Director-General shall inform the Board, in a private meeting, of every appointment, promotion or renewal of a contract of officials at D-1 level and above that has taken place since the previous session and report on the proper application of the personnel management system. - 2.
-The Director-General shall consult the Executive Board at least once every two years regarding the structure of the Secretariat and, in particular, on any important changes he contemplates making in it and on any questions of policy involved in making appointments to senior posts in the Secretariat.
+The Director-General shall inform the Board, in a private meeting, of every appointment, promotion or renewal of a contract of officials at D-1 level and above that has taken place

+- since the previous session and report on the proper application of the personnel management system. - 2.
+The Director-General shall consult, on the basis of a relevant document, the Executive Board at least every two years regarding the structure of the Secretariat and, in particular, on any important changes he contemplates making in it, and on any questions of policy involved in making appointments to senior posts in the Secretariat.